-A lmost 30% of prostate cancer (PCa) patients have a biochemical relapse after radical prostatectomy within the first 5 y (1).
+Almost 30% of prostate cancer (PCa) patients have a biochemical relapse (BR) after radical prostatectomy (RPE) within the first 5 years (1).
 In this case, early salvage radiation therapy (sRT) of the former prostate bed with or without androgen deprivation therapy (ADT) (2) is recommended.
-A dose-response relationship for recurrent PCa was described in several studies, suggesting that radiotherapy doses of more than 70 Gy should be applied to the prostatic fossa (3).
+A dose-response relationship for recurrent PCa was described in several studies, suggesting that radiotherapy doses > 70 Gy should be applied to the prostatic fossa (3).
 However, the SAKK 09/10 study showed that dose escalation had a negative impact on patients' quality of life regarding urinary symptoms after sRT (4).
 Consequently, an accurate detection of the individual PCa distribution is urgently required to select suitable patients for sRT and individualize radiotherapy dose escalation within the pelvis.

-In the last few years, prostate-specific membrane antigen (PSMA) PET/CT has rapidly evolved to be the gold standard in staging patients with biochemical relapse: Eiber et al. reported high detection rates for PSMA PET/CT in patients with recurrent PCa, especially for patients with prostate-specific antigen (PSA) levels of 0.5 to < 1 ng/mL (73%) and 0.2 to < 0.5 ng/mL (58%) (5).
-Jilg et al. proved that PSMA PET has a good sensitivity and specificity in lymph node detection for patients with biochemical relapse (6).
-Keeping in mind that early salvage radiotherapy should start at PSA levels of less than 0.5 ng/mL, the latter observations already indicate that PSMA PET/CT can influence the decision-making process before initiation of sRT.
-Indeed, several studies showed that PSMA
+In the last few years, prostate-specific membrane antigen positron emission tomography/computed tomography (PSMA PET/CT) has rapidly evolved to be the gold standard in staging patients with BR: Eiber et al. reported high detection rates for PSMA PET/CT in patients with recurrent PCa, especially for patients with PSA levels of 0.5 to <1 ng/ml (73%) and 0.2 to <0.5 ng/ml (58%) (5).
+Jilg et al. proved that PSMA PET has a good sensitivity and specificity in lymph node detection for patients with BR (6).
+Keeping in mind that early salvage radiotherapy should start at PSA levels < 0.5 ng/ml, the latter observations already indicate that PSMA PET/CT can influence the decision-making process before initiation of sRT.
+Indeed, several studies showed that the PSMA PET/CT leads to a significant change in management of patients with BR after surgery (7-10).